When is Britain’s Fat Fight with Hugh Fearnley-Whittingstall on TV?

 What time is it on TV?

-Britain’s Fat Fight with Hugh Fearnley-Whittingstall begins on Wednesday 25th April at 9:00pm on BBC1.
+Britain’s Fat Fight with Hugh Fearnley-Whittingstall is on Wednesdays at 9pm on BBC1.

 The new hour long documentary series will run for three episodes on BBC1.